By: Team AY1920S1-W13-1 Since: Sep 2019 Licence: MIT

 Appendix C: Use Cases

-(For all use cases below, the System is the ModuleBook
+(For all use cases below, the System is the ModuleBook and the Actor is the user, unless specified otherwise)

 Use case: Find and Track a Module